radapdal/process/webdevelopmentworkflow.md

 This short standup meeting is best done if everyone is looking at the same board so it is easy to point out issues.

 - Start by declaring issues you worked on yesterday.
 - Point out blocked issues and those you were not able to move.
+Tag people that might clear said Blockers.
 - Then grab issues you intend to work on today by assigning issues to yourself and pushing it to Dev Ready.

 > **For development**